bchrist110/Leagued/README.md

 # Leagued

-This repository is the backend portion of Leagued.
+This repository is the frontend portion of Leagued.

 A full-stack application used to help parents and children keep track of their youth basketball league.